rba121/Graduate-Admission-System/README.md

 # Graduate Student Admission System

 ## Overview
-This project is a simplified implementation of a graduate student admission system for SFU (Simon Fraser University) using Object-Oriented Programming with C++.
+This project is a simplified implementation of a graduate student admission system using Object-Oriented Programming with C++.
 The goal is to assess domestic and international student applications based on CGPA, research scores, and optional English language testing scores for international applicants.

 ## Project Structure
 - **Main Components:**